Purdue-ACM-SIGAPP/Purdue/README.md

 Developed by 2014-2015 Purdue ACM SIGAPP Members and currently available on the [Play Store here](https://play.google.com/store/apps/details?id=edu.purdue.app).

-Our Trello board for issues, bugs, and features is [available here](https://trello.com/b/9ktGDjYs/purdue-app).
-Issues added to the github issues page will be automatically added to trello.

 # Contributing

 We follow the Github Flow model of development.
-If you would like to contribute to this project, just fork it on Github then file a pull request.
+If you would like to contribute to this project and do not have push access, fork it on Github then file a pull request with your changes.
 We'd also love if you'd come by SIGAPP meetings every Thursday at 7pm and Saturday at 4pm in LWSN B148!

 # Style